Stopcocks Press Kit

 Err yeah!
 Anyone who can carry a baby or toddler around while they also carrying shopping is definitely strong enough to be a plumber.
 And in addition, women learn to be problem solvers (possibly because they grow up being told they’re not as strong as men) and to find practical ways round a situation, rather than relying on ‘brawn’.
 Which means that a woman is less likely to ‘put her back out’ in your house trying to lift something heavy.

 And when we’re asked questions about whether women will ‘mind’ such a dirty job as plumbing – again we point to motherhood.

 How many trained female plumbers are there in England and Wales?

 Unfortunately, nobody currently gathers this data but the estimate is that one in every hundred plumbers is a woman.
-And that one in every three hundred is trained as a gas engineer.
+And that there are around 500 (out of 100,000) gas engineers.

 How many women plumbers are there at Stopcocks Women Plumbers?

 Stopcocks has enabled at least 30 women to qualify as plumbers since 2012.
 Many have gone on to jobs.
-Stopcocks currently has franchisees covering South/West/Central London, Oldham/Saddleworth, Aldershot and Weymouth.
+Stopcocks currently has franchisees covering South/West/Central London, Oldham/Saddleworth, Calder Valley, St Albans and Weymouth.
 We are always keen to recruit more women.

 What are the biggest challenges faced by women in the industry?